What is a Brownfield?

 How can I get involved?

-The City of Washington is actively seeking the involvement of community partners and citizens in the implementation of the EPA Brownfields Assessment Project.
+The City of Washington is actively seeking the involvement of community partners and citizens in furthering the work of our Brownfields Program.
 There are four ways to get involved with this initiative:

 1) Identify Sites – Tell the City of any brownfield sites in the area you know about;